mourisl/T1K/README.md

 * t1k_candidate{_1/_2}.fq: the candidate reads extracted from raw data for genotyping
 * t1k_aligned{_1/_2}.fq: the reads can be aligned to some alleles during genotyping
-* t1k_allele.tsv: the representative alleles with all digits and its quality score
 * t1k_allele.vcf: the novel SNPs.
 Quality value "FAIL" represents ambiguous SNPs.
 The coordinates are with respected to the mRNA sequence (concatenation of the exons), even when genotyping WES/WGS data.
+* t1k_allele.tsv: the representative alleles with all fields and its quality score.
+Note that this file is to be used with t1k_allele.vcf.
+The fields corresponding to intronic variations might be wrong.
+The genotyping result should be read from t1k_genotype.tsv file.

 ### Practical notes